 A logical place for this operation was the spot near the mouth of Furnace Creek Wash that had been homesteaded in the 1870s by a man named Bellerin Teck.
-The ranch consisted of a large adobe house with a wide northern veranda, and was first referred to as “Greenland” and occasionally as “Coleman.”
-It was given its present name by the Pacific Coast Borax Company sometime after 1889.
+The ranch consisted of a large adobe house with a wide northern veranda and was first referred to as “Greenland” and occasionally as “Coleman.”
+The Pacific Coast Borax Company gave it its present name sometime after 1889.

-Coleman sent to Italy for gardeners to supervise agricultural development of the site.
-At great expense, the soil was scientifically fertilized and various types of trees planted.
-A half-acre pond was constructed and water from the Furnace Range was diverted from Travertine Springs to the ranch via a stone-lined ditch to irrigate 30-40 acres of alfalfa and trees.
+Coleman sent to Italy for gardeners to supervise the agricultural development of the site.
+At great expense, the soil was scientifically fertilized, and various types of trees were planted.
+In addition, a half-acre pond was constructed, and water from the Furnace Range was diverted from Travertine Springs to the ranch via a stone-lined ditch to irrigate 30-40 acres of alfalfa and trees.

 With about 40 men actively employed at the borax works, and considering its vital function as a terminus station for the 20-mule teams, where wagons could be repaired while men and animals enjoyed the luxury of a few days’ leisure after their exhausting round-trip haul to the railhead, the ranch became an important center of operations.
 Under the guardianship of James Dayton and by constant irrigation, livestock flourished in this barren desert, as did the growth of melons, vegetables, alfalfa, figs, and cottonwoods.
 The presence of water, shade trees, and grass in the area led to temperatures that usually ranged from eight to ten degrees cooler than elsewhere in the valley, and by 1885 the farmstead was rich in alfalfa and hay, while cattle, hogs, and sheep were supplying fresh meat for the tables of the Harmony Borax workers.

-Initially, Smith displayed none of Coleman’s enthusiasm for creating a resort or other type of vacation spot at the ranch and ran it solely as a commercial venture.
-As the shade trees grew and the fruit trees prospered, the spot turned into a friendly oasis frequently visited by prospectors and other wanderers in need of rest and refreshment.
+Initially, Smith displayed none of Coleman’s enthusiasm for creating a resort or other vacation spot at the ranch and ran it solely as a commercial venture.
+However, as the shade trees grew and the fruit trees prospered, the spot turned into a friendly oasis frequently visited by prospectors and other wanderers in need of rest and refreshment.
 The buildings were improved and new tropical trees planted, but otherwise, few changes were made.

-In the fall of 1907 rumors were circulating that Francis Smith was thinking about developing the Furnace Creek Ranch as a winter resort, and was even contemplating extending a branch line of the Death Valley Railroad to provide access to both his borax deposits along Furnace Creek Wash and the ranch.
-By the next year, rumors of the plan also included the establishment of a health resort for persons suffering from pulmonary disorders and related afflictions.
+In the fall of 1907, rumors circulated that Francis Smith was thinking about developing the Furnace Creek Ranch as a winter resort and was even contemplating extending a branch line of the Death Valley Railroad to provide access to both his borax deposits along Furnace Creek Wash and the ranch.
+By the next year, rumors of the plan also included establishing a health resort for persons suffering from pulmonary disorders and related afflictions.
 However, in the end, these visions did not occur.

 The ranch is located on Highway 190 at Furnace Creek, California.